timschott/interview-prep/ds/ml-conceptual.md

   * average revenue per user, Gaussian
   * `t.test(data1, data2, var.equal=TRUE)	`
   * use a z-test, t-test, depending on the information you have about your samples
+  * most of the time we're not going to know the population standard deviation because this is real-world data
+  * so the t test comes in handy for those situations
+* what are degrees of freedom
+  * number of independent pieces of info
+  * typically, N-1

 ## NLP